-UPDATE / 9 Months Later (7-30-14) – What A Single Dad Wants in the *Next* Relationship
+What A Single Dad Wants in the *Next* Relationship

-One of the things I’ve learned thus far, never assume you have it figured out.
+One of the things I’ve learned thus far is to never assume you have it figured out.
 This list has come back to bite me on more than one occasion.
 Sure, I’m okay with being a single-parent blogger and getting into the dating/relationship space, just a bit.
 And I’m okay with telling you I write about stuff, and might even write about our relationship should we hit it off.

-Well, let me tell you how my last three months has gone.
+Well, let me tell you how my last three months have gone.
 We hit it off, sort of.
 We hit some parts of relating in spades, and other parts, not so much.
 Here are a few more points that I’ve learned in the course of dating another single parent for three+ months.

 1. Long-Term Relationship Or Bust

-Saying that I’m only interested in a long-term relationship, or marriage, is not very accurate.
+Saying that I’m only interested in a long-term relationship, or marriage is not very accurate.
 This was the first issue that freaked this woman out.
 She politely said, “We’ve got a lot of heat, but I don’t think I want the same things you want.
 I’m not looking to get married again.
 Ever.
 So if that’s your goal, you’d best keep looking.”

 There was no argument.
 However, we were both sad when our chemistry and joy was absent again from our lives.
 And she texted later, “do you want to hit.”
 We were tennis buddies.
 And what unfolded from that “date” was an agreement that we would stay in the present and not get too far ahead of ourselves.
 Starting a relationship and having a Relationship are two different things.
 Couldn’t we just enjoy our present moment together?
 Sure, let’s try that.